EyeSeeTea/extra-texts-for-options-capture-plugin/IMPORT.md

 2. **Creates DHIS2 constants** one constant per row with:
     - Code: `Key` column as prefix, and the value from `Response`
     - Description: `{response}: {Audit Evidence}`
+    - Sharing settings: if a `--sharing` file is provided, it will be included as-is during the import.
 3. **Updates the plugin data store** (`extra-texts-for-options-capture-plugin/extraTexts`) with the field mappings (`Key`) to all constants created for that key.
 4. **Updates capture data entry forms** to include the extra texts plugin with the configuration, before each question